Beyond Algorithm Eats: How LLMs Accelerate Human Cognitive Evolution

 September 07, 2025

+There are only two hard things in Computer Science: cache invalidation and naming things.
 Phil Karlton said that, and everyone nods because it's painfully true.
 But here's what keeps me thinking: naming isn't hard because we're bad with words.
-It's hard because every name is an act of creation—you'r...
+It's hard because every name is an act of creation—you're literally...

 The Gift of Attention